 Wrike vs Jira: A Side by Side Comparison

-While we have given you a great introduction to both tools, the best way to make an objective opinion is to conduct a side by side comparison of critical features within the tools.
-In this section, we compare five different features – its project management capabilities, accessibility and interface, integrations, pricing and support services.
+We’ve given you a great introduction to both tools.
+Now it’s time for a side by side comparison of critical features.
+In this section, we compare five different features: project management capabilities, accessibility and interface, integrations, pricing, and support services.

 Wrike vs Jira: Project Management Capabilities